maniacs-oss/snackis/snabel.md

 ```

 #### Symbols
 Symbols are unique strings that support efficient comparisons/ordering.
 Snabel uses symbols internally for all names.
+Any string may be interned as a symbol, but it makes most sense for smaller sets of short strings that are reused a lot.

 ```
 > #foo